WladimirSidorenko/DASA/README.rst

 Description
 -----------

-This package implements sevaral approaches to discourse-aware sentiment analysis, which infer sentiment class of the document from the polarity scores of its elementary discourse segments (EDUs).
+This package provides several approaches to discourse-aware sentiment analysis (DASA).
+More precisely, these methods infer the overall sentiment class of the document from the polarity scores of its elementary discourse units (EDUs).